• Home

 As with every charitable organisation, an important element of our income as a parish is provided through the government's Gift Aid scheme.
 This allows the church to reclaim 25p on every £1 donated by a UK taxpayer who has signed the relevant form.

-Contact Ken Richardson (07758 002081 or via the Parish Office)
+or via the Parish Office)

-Download the Gift Aid form (Excel)
+Download the Gift Aid form and details with QR Code

 Pamphlets and periodicals